 Originating from South America, the philodendron florida ghost is a real stand out plant, it could be your only plant, it will demand all the attention in your home.
 It’s a cultivar of the philodendron pedatum, which throws out green or milky creamy-white ornamentally shaped leaves and red stems.
 This is a real show stopper!

 Bright indirect sunlight is best for tropical plants like the florida ghost.
-Don’t let it burn in direct sun, but it needs a lot of light to encourage the creamy white foliage.
+Don’t let it burn in direct sun, but it needs a lot of indirect sunlight to encourage the creamy white foliage.
 A grow light is great for a florida ghost, it will really help to encourage the shite and minty leaf coloring.

 How Often to Water

 A well draining, loose, organic soil is best for your florida ghost.
 Philodendrons are better underwatered than overwatered, so make sure the soil is really well draining.
 You can add perlite for drainage too.
 For more on Philodendron soil see our guide on what to buy or how to make your own: Philodendron Soil.

 When To Repot A Philodendron Florida Ghost

 Repot your plant when it is root bound and you see the roots growing out the bottom of the pot.
 The best time of year to do this is in spring so it has the whole growing season to grow into it’s new pot.

 60%-70% is ideal, which means giving it some extra humidity with a pebble tray, humidifier or misting.
 The leaves can get stuck unfurling or go crispy if you don’t give them enough humidity.

 Tip: Get a humidity meter to monitor the temperature and humidity (they give maximum and minimum read outs so you know if they are falling off at night).
 They’re really cheap these days, under 10 euros / dollars.